statmike/vertex-ai-mlops/05 - TensorFlow/readme.md

 This series of notebooks highlights the use of Vertex AI for machine learning workflows with [TensorFlow](https://www.tensorflow.org/).
 The same simple model specification is used for all examples with the focus put on workflows for different ML workflows and operational tasks.
 The goal is to provide a starting point that can be used with the model architecture you already have.

->**NOTE:** The notebooks in the `05 - TensorFlow` series demonstrate training, serving and operations for TensorFlow models and take advantage of [Vertex AI TensorBoard](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview) to track training across experiments.
-Running these notebooks will create a Vertex AI TensorBoard instance which has a user-based montly pricing that is different than other services that charge by usage.
-This cost is $300 per user - [Vertex AI Pricing](https://cloud.google.com/vertex-ai/pricing#tensorboard).
+>**NOTE (UPDATE FOR AUGUST 2023):** The notebooks in the `05 - TensorFlow` series demonstrate training, serving and operations for TensorFlow models and take advantage of [Vertex AI TensorBoard](https://cloud.google.com/vertex-ai/docs/experiments/tensorboard-overview) to track training across experiments.
+Running these notebooks will create a Vertex AI TensorBoard instance which previously (before August 2023) had a subscription cost but is now priced based on storage of which this notebook will create minimal size (<2MB). - [Vertex AI Pricing](https://cloud.google.com/vertex-ai/pricing#tensorboard).

 <p align="center" width="100%">
     <img src="../architectures/overview/training.png" width="45%">